 '''

-psamm.datasource.native.parse_medium_yaml_file (path, f)
+psamm.datasource.native.parse_model_table_file (path, f)

+Parse a file as a list of model reactions

 '''

+Yields reactions IDs.
+Path can be given as a string or a context.

-Parse a file as a YAML-format medium definition
+psamm.datasource.native.parse_model_yaml_file(path, f) Parse a file as a YAML-format list of model reaction groups psamm.datasource.native.parse_reaction(reaction_def, context=None) Parse a structured reaction definition as obtained from a YAML file

-''' Path can be given as a string or a context. psamm.datasource.native.parse_model_file(path) Parse a file as a list of model reactions The file format is detected and the file is parsed accordinly.
-The file is specified as a file path that will be opened for reading.
-Path can be given as a string or a context. psamm.datasource.native.parse_model_group(path, group) Parse a structured model group as obtained from a YAML file Path can be given as a string or a context. psamm.datasource.native.parse_model_group_list(path, groups) Parse a structured list of model groups as obtained from a YAML file Yields reaction IDs.
-Path can be given as a string or a context. psamm.datasource.native.parse_model_table_file (path, f) Parse a file as a list of model reactions Yields reactions IDs.
-Path can be given as a string or a context. psamm.datasource.native.parse_model_yaml_file(path, f) Parse a file as a YAML-format list of model reaction groups Path can be given as a string or a context. psamm.datasource.native.parse reaction (reaction def, context=None) Parse a structured reaction definition as obtained from a YAML file Returns a ReactionEntry. psamm.datasource.native.parse_reaction_equation(equation_def) Parse a structured reaction equation as obtained from a YAML file Returns a Reaction. psamm.datasource.native.parse_reaction_file (path) Open and parse reaction file based on file extension Path can be given as a string or a context. psamm.datasource.native.parse reaction list (path, reactions) Parse a structured list of reactions as obtained from a YAML file Yields tuples of reaction ID and reaction object.
-Path can be given as a string or a context. psamm.datasource.native.parse_reaction_table_file (path, f) Parse a tab-separated file containing reaction IDs and properties The reaction properties are parsed according to the header which specifies which property is contained in each psamm.datasource.native.parse_reaction_yaml_file(path, f) Parse a file as a YAML-format list of reactions Path can be given as a string or a context. psamm.datasource.native.whendefined(func, value) Apply func to value if value is not None '''

-psamm.datasource.native.yaml_load(stream)
+Returns a ReactionEntry.

+''' psamm.datasource.native.parse_reaction_equation(equation_def) Parse a structured reaction equation as obtained from a YAML file '''

+Returns a Reaction.

+''' psamm.datasource.native.parse_reaction_file (path) Open and parse reaction file based on file extension '''

+''' psamm.datasource.native.parse_reaction_list (path, reactions) Parse a structured list of reactions as obtained from a YAML file '''

+Yields tuples of reaction ID and reaction object.
+Path can be given as a string or a context.

+''' psamm.datasource.native.parse_reaction_table_file (path, f) Parse a tab-separated file containing reaction IDs and properties '''

+The reaction properties are parsed according to the header which specifies which property is contained in each column.

+psamm.datasource.native.parse_reaction_yaml_file (path, f)Parse a file as a YAML-format list of reactions Path can be given as a string or a context.

+psamm.datasource.native.resolve_format (format, path) Looks at a file's extension and format (if any) and returns format.

-Load YAML file using safe loader.
+psamm.datasource.native.yaml_load(stream) Load YAML file using safe loader.